twallema/pySODM/.github/CONTRIBUTING.rst

 Report a bug
 ^^^^^^^^^^^^

-Using COVID-19 modelling code and discovered a bug?
+Using pySODM code and discovered a bug?
 That's annoying!
 Don't let others have the same experience and report it as a `new issue`_ so we can fix it.
 A good bug report makes it easier for us to do so, so please include: